FarronF/limerick-council-meetings/meetings/2024/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 extension of the playground may be warranted if funding can be provided given the

 proposed increase in housing in the village.
-All possible sources of funding for these works--- 9
+All possible sources of funding for these works
+---
+9

 will be examined and the engineer responsible has commenced looking at options and